Skip to content

 Disadvantages:

-• Can be stubborn and hard to train
+• Can be stubborn and independent during training

-• Not ideal for homes with young children
+• Not always ideal for homes with very young children due to its small size

-• May develop separation anxiety if left alone too long
+• May develop separation anxiety if left alone for extended periods

 Best Deals on WEBSITE ONLY but We are also available on